 You’ll also need:

-rubber gloves (to keep your hands from becoming stained from the colorant and protect your manicure)
+Rubber or latex gloves (to keep your hands from becoming stained from the colorant and to protect your manicure)

 You’ll want to keep a section of your freezer paper available to set your newly made bath bombs on to dry.

-Step 4: Stir in Himalayan pink salt and grapeseed oil.
-The grapeseed oil will clump, so put on your gloves and really work the grapeseed oil into the mixture until it's well blended.
+Stir in Himalayan pink salt and grapeseed oil.
+The grapeseed oil will clump, so use your hands and really work the grapeseed oil into the mixture until it’s well blended.

-Step 5: Now the real fun begins -- coloring your bath bomb!
+Now the real fun begins–coloring your bath bomb!
 Add 3 to 4 drops of colorant into your mixture.
-It will fizz a bit, that's OK.
+It will fizz a bit, that’s OK.
 Just stir in quickly.

-Step 8: Carefully fill the prepared mold with the mixture.
-Press down firmly and evenly.
+Add mixture into the prepared molds, pressing down firmly and evenly.
 You can use your fingers or spatula to smooth out the top.
-Continue to fill all of the molds.

 Once the bath bombs are safely out of the mold, don’t move them!
 They’ll most likely crumble.
 Let them set, undisturbed, for about 12 hours or until completely hardened.

-To use your bath bombs, simply drop one into warm bath water.
+Drop one bath bomb into warm bath water.
 It will fizz and release all the goodness into your tub (plus a delicious fragrance).
 Soak for at least 20 minutes.